department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/team-charter.md

 ### Estimation

-Estimation is based on a few factors: how long something will take to complete, risk, level of effort (LOE), and complexity.
+Estimation is based on a few factors: how long something will take to complete, risk, Level of Effort (LOE), and complexity.
 We have found [this scale](https://www.scalablepath.com/blog/agile-points-explained-fibonacci-sequence/) to be helpful in estimating tickets.

  - 1 - Easy task, work is known, can be executed quickly
  - 2 - Mostly known, doable